RajaRaviSekarA/EDALendingClub/README.md

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- Exploratory Data Analysis (EDA) techniques
+- Python Programming
+- Panda for Data Wrangling and Data manipulation purposes
+- NumPy objects to create arrays/metrics to apply DL/ML models
+- Matplotlib to create a range of plots and visualization
+- Seaborn to create visually appealing statistical graphics
+- All the versions are latest as of November 2024

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
+I would like to credit upGrad for the Master of Science in Machine Learning and Artificial Intelligence (AI/ML) degree alongside IIIT, Bangalore, and LJMU, UK.
-- This project was inspired by...
+- This project was inspired by all the Professors who trained us during the EDA module
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+  - Chandrashekar Ramanathan - Professor, IIT-B
+  - Anand S - CEO - Gramener

 ## Contact